Lionel Hitchman: Retirement

 Hitchman retired with 28 goals and 34 assists in 417 career NHL games, adding 534 penalty minutes.
 Although often overlooked by contemporaries in favor of defencemen with gaudier offensive numbers, Hitchman was regarded as the premier defensive defencemen of his day.

 Despite reports that he would succeed Ross as Bruins' coach and would not be asked to serve in the minor leagues, Hitchman went on to coach the Bruins' Boston Cubs farm team for two seasons coaching the team to a Canadian–American Hockey League championship in 1935; the Cubs folded thereafter, and he was named Ross' assistant coach for the Bruins the following year.

 Hitchman went on to coach the Springfield Indians in 1939, although he missed half the season with a leg injury that kept him off the bench.

 After retirement from hockey, he continued to serve with the Royal Canadian Mounted Police as a sergeant, a post he had been filling in the off-season throughout his hockey career.
 Hitchman was also an avid fisherman, at one point setting a size record for salmon fishing.
 His daughter Gloria starred with the Ice Capades.

 He died in Glens Falls, New York, on January 12, 1969.
-Hitchman’s death originally went un reported for a few weeks by multiple media outlets.
+Hitchman’s death originally went unreported for a few weeks by multiple media outlets.
 His friend and former teammate Eddie Shore commented on his death stating “That’s the only way Hitch would have it,” “He was one of the quietest fellows in the world, never sought recognition.
 “As a hockey player, he did his job well and never wanted any acclaim.
 And that’s undoubtedly the way he wanted it in death.
 He just couldn’t stand to have anybody fussing over him.”

 In 2019 author Pam Coburn released a book on Hitchman’s life and career titled Hitch, Hockey's Unsung Hero: The Story of Boston Bruin Lionel Hitchman.

 He was honored during the Boston Bruins centennial celebrations in 2024.